Crio-Bytes/Miscellaneous/Hadoop Cluster/README.md

 ### Activity 3: Create Datanode(Slavenode)

-Launch one more intance in aws or open one more linux os.
+Launch one more instance in aws or open one more linux os.

-Download and Insatll Hadoop and jdk file in your terminal as shown in the Prerequisites of this MicroByte.👆
+Download and install Hadoop and jdk file in your terminal as shown in the Prerequisites of this MicroByte.👆

 After installing files we will create a directory in terminal.